-Wondering what is my Native American spirit animal?
-According to traditional Native American beliefs, totem animals or spirit guides can travel through life with an individual, assisting and guiding that person much the same way a guardian angel does in the Christian belief system.
+What is my Native American spirit animal?
+The answer can be found in traditional Native American beliefs, totem animals or spirit guides.
+These spirits can travel through life with an individual, assisting and guiding them much the same way a guardian angel does.
 Different Native American animal spirit guides may come to a person just to assist with a specific crisis or problem and then leave, never to return to that person.

 Meaning of Native American Animal Symbols